In this Article

 Arrowroot can be administered to the baby in many ways.
 Following are arrowroot powder recipes for babies:

 - Arrowroot powder can be mixed with breast milk into a paste and fed to the baby.

 - Arrowroot can be fed in the form of porridge or jelly to the baby.

 - The powder can be mixed with purees of vegetables such as beetroot, sweet potato or carrot.
 You can add some salt and butter to make the mixture tasty for your baby.

 Arrowroot, like corn starch, is a thickening agent and is the first step towards introducing the baby to a solid form of food.

 Other Ways to Prepare and Eat Arrowroot

-It can also be mixed with milk and jaggery or palm sugar to improve the taste of the mixture before giving it to the baby.
+Arrowroot can be mixed with milk and jaggery or palm sugar to improve the taste of the mixture before giving it to the baby.

 Feeding Arrowroot Porridge

-While there cannot be a substitute for the mother’s milk for the baby, Arrowroot is an ideal replacement for the same when the baby needs to be weaned off breast milk.
+While there cannot be a substitute for the mother’s milk for the baby, arrowroot is an ideal replacement for the same when the baby needs to be weaned off breast milk.
 Its benefits for the stomach and high nutritional content make it perfect for a baby.
-In addition to being a good source of nutrients, Arrowroot also has medicinal properties and helps in healing skin problems such as rashes and wounds and is also beneficial during smallpox and gangrene.
+It is a rich source of folic acid, calcium, and fibre, and is ideal for baby weaning.